Microflow-IO/microflow-io.github.io/_posts/2024-12-01-why-are-there-so-few-projects-like-Nano.md

-layout: post
+---

-title: "How to Effectively Deal with Lateral Movement Attacks"
+title: How to Effectively Deal with Lateral Movement Attacks
+description: How to Effectively Deal with Lateral Movement Attacks

-date: 2024-12-04
+date: 2024-12-01 14:16:00 +0800

-categories: [security, cloud security, traffic analysis]
+categories: [security, "cloud security", "traffic analysis"]
 tags: [lateral-movement, security, attacks, defense, packetbeat]
+---

 # Why are there so few projects like Nano?